vitaly-t/assert-options/README.md

 * Passing in invalid or misspelled option names is one of the most common errors in JavaScript.
 * Assigning defaults is the most common operation for methods that take options.

-This module automates proper options handling - parsing and setting defaults where needed.
+This module automates proper options handling - parsing + setting defaults in one line.

 Although this library is implemented in TypeScript, its objective is mainly to help JavaScript clients, because TypeScript itself can handle invalid options and defaults natively.